keltia/fetiche-rs/README.md

 - Add more tests & benchmarks.
 - support for Safesky for ADS-B data
 - ~~Support for Opensky (same)~~

+## Configuration History

+The `sources.hcl` configuration file is versioned to avoid incompatibilies.

+- v1 was the original version with the `Sites` struct
+- In v2 `Sites`  was renamed into `Sources` to reflect evolution
+- In v3 the `type`  keyword was added to the `Site` definition

 ## Contributing